Probing infinite many-body quantum systems with finite-size quantum simulators: Overview of concepts and results

 Our protocol to prepare the purification $\ket{\psi}$ in Eq.~\eqref{eq:purification} as $\ket{\psi(t_\text{PP})}$ consists of two main steps: \begin{enumerate} \item Evolution of the initial state $\ket{\psi(0)}$ with a deformed Hamiltonian $H_N^{(\text{def.})}$, \mbox{$\ket{\psi(t)} = e^{-iH_N^{(\text{def.})}t}\ket{\psi(0)}$}, for some time $t$.
 As we argue below, a good choice for models with dynamical critical exponent $z=1$ is

-corresponding to a {\em parabolic} deformation of the system Hamiltonian \footnote{Instead, this time evolution can also be Trotterized, as discussed in App.~\ref{app:Trotter}.} \item Finding the optimal time $t_\text{PP}$ to stop the evolution as the time that corresponds to the first maximum of the second R\'{e}nyi entropy (purity) of $\ket{\psi(t)}$ measured for the edge region $E \subset S \diagdown A$ of the simulator $S$. \end{enumerate}
+corresponding to a {\em parabolic} deformation of the system Hamiltonian \item Finding the optimal time $t_\text{PP}$ to stop the evolution as the time that corresponds to the first maximum of the second R\'{e}nyi entropy (purity) of $\ket{\psi(t)}$ measured for the edge region $E \subset S \diagdown A$ of the simulator $S$. \end{enumerate}

 Let us briefly comment on the rationale behind these steps (for more details, see Sec.~\ref{sec:Protocol}).
 The main idea relies on interpreting the initial state $\ket{\psi(0)}$ as a subsystem of the infinite system in some excited state.
 More formally, this can be formulated as follows: According to Kraus' theorem~\citep{Kraus1983}, the initial state can be written as